saint11/DeadWeight/source/blacksalt.md

 - **Mystic ink**: Creates an glowing colorful ink that only other wizards with the **mystic ink** spell can see.
 The wizard's hands can be used to paint with this ink.
 - **Morbid touch**: Conjures a see-through hand with a morbid aura toward a **nearby** target.
 Attacks with (INT 2P), then dissipates.

+#### Equipment
+Backpack, wand (conductor), wine, holy water, healing tonic, heavy cloak (AP 1), 2d6 silver coins.

 <pagebreak>

 ## The Awakened {.big}
 Most Awakened believe themselves to be cursed; they never studied magic, but the Void found them.
 Although they don't fully comprehend their powers, they've learned to use them to survive.
+The Awakened don't need a grimoire and can meditate to remember spells.

 #### Spells {.block .unlisted}